Yore1123/CLVisc3.1/README.md

 * If you find the error that `raise ImportError("Failed to import any qt binding")`, please comment out `import matplotlib.pyplot as plt` in the PYTHON files.

+* If you find the error that `boost::filesystem::create_directory: No such file or directory [system:2]: "/home/bwzhang/jqtao/.local/share/trento"`, please make sure that that path has already existed.

 # Other

 If you want to run CLVisc3.1 on the computer cluster and you can't use the `sudo` command, please download the corresponding installation package for local installation.